 This workshop will assist individual teachers and teaching groups to understand the science behind well-being and the role of social emotions in working collaboratively with colleagues.
 This introductory workshop will provide time and space for teachers to unpack their own well-being at school, to understand the foundations of social and emotional competence, and become more mindful in their teaching.
 Participants will work on an emotional health toolkit with strategies to take away that can be easily applied throughout their teaching day.

-This FREE three hour course has been developed for teachers and school leaders by the Queensland Human Rights Commission.
+This FREE three hour course has been developed for school leaders by the Queensland Human Rights Commission.

 It aims to raise participants’ understanding of the Queensland Anti-Discrimination Act 1991 and the Queensland Human Rights Act 2019 through an overview of the key legal concepts and responsibilities under each Act as well as the functions of the Queensland Human Rights Commission (QHRC).